-Several Lynchburg College alumni are among the best school teachers in Central Virginia, according to Lynchburg Living Magazine.
+Several University of Lynchburg alumni are among the best school teachers in Central Virginia, according to Lynchburg Living Magazine.

 The magazine published its Top Teachers feature on March 1.
 A panel of judges selected 25 excellent teachers from among those nominated by members of the community.